IkramSen/dag-analyzer/gramm/README.md

 **dNode** allows to define the a shared buffer.
 Therefore it is characterized by its type, name and size.
 Here is an example:

+// Houssam : I need to check this
 ```c++
 dNode buff(type="int", size=15);
 ```